galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > ### {% icon question %} Questions
 >
 > 1. Why do you need to use `Coller deux jeux de données l'un à côté de l'autre`
-> 2. Question2?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Because you want to create a single file which countains all the data.
+Because you want to create a single dataset which countains all the data on a species.
 You decided to upload a dataset on RData and therefore you had to use `RData binary file reader` and `RData parser`.
 This last tool treats the file and allows you to open it on Galaxy-E but it creates as many files as there are columns.
 This is the reason why you had to carry out on a set of actions ending by the creation of one complete file.
-> > 2.
-Answer for question 2
 > >
 > {: .solution}
 >